ritesh404/kudojs/docs/maybe.md

 ## Maybe

-Maybe is a structure for values that may not be present, or things that may fail.
-A Maybe can help in dealing with optional values, arguments, and records with optional fields etc.
+`Maybe` is a structure for values that may not be present or for situations that may fail.
+A `Maybe` can help in dealing with optional values, arguments, records with optional fields, etc.

 **Implements:** <code>[Alt](https://github.com/fantasyland/fantasy-land#alt)</code>, <code>[Monad](https://github.com/fantasyland/fantasy-land#monad)</code>, <code>[Semigroup](https://github.com/fantasyland/fantasy-land#semigroup)</code>, <code>[Setoid](https://github.com/fantasyland/fantasy-land#setoid)</code>